 - Unofficial transcript(s) verifying enrollment/completion of required coursework and from ALL post-high school institutions

 - Two letters of recommendation.
-These need to be from academic professors, direct supervisors, or other professionals who have first-hand knowledge of your work with children and families.
+These need to be from direct supervisors, or other professionals who have first-hand knowledge of your work with children and families.
 Each letter needs to be printed on professional letterhead, enclosed in a sealed envelope, and signed by the author across the back flap.

 - A professional resume

 - Verification of 50 hours worked with children and families.
 Your hours need to be printed on professional letterhead and signed by a direct supervisor.

 Applications must be postmarked by the ACLP internship recommended deadline.
 Check the Association of Child Life Professions Internship Deadlines web page for current internship deadlines dates.
 At this time, Intermountain does not offer a Summer practicum.

 Each application is evaluated according to five components: